 With spontaneous eagerness and despite foolhardy delays by their leadership, the inhabitants of rich countries are reversing their population growth.
 Weapon mentors abhor this expression of rational self-restraint.
 Despite GNP growth projections, a massive reduction in the human overburden – voluntary, traumatic or a deplorable combination of both – is inevitable.
 The only population controls Learners will discourage will be those favored today: weapon decimation, mass neglect and public health incompetence, those will no longer be tolerated.

 Even though Learners will accept sexual abstinence on ecclesiastical grounds, they will encourage other zero-growth trends.
-In addition to unlimited family planning everywhere on Earth, new Administrations will offer quality Learning, dependable social security, full sexual equity and exquisite health care: far more effective stimulants of rational family planning than pious babble peddled by sexual neurotics.
+In addition to unlimited family planning everywhere on Earth, new Administrations will offer quality Learning, dependable social security, complete sexual equity and exquisite health care: far more effective stimulants of rational family planning than pious babble peddled by sexual neurotics.

-New public health campaigns will range from washing one’s hands more often, to cultivating household and agricultural pests as food items, to relieving pandemic sleep disorders, to perfecting micro-nutrition and improving hydration (drink more clear water and less of other things!), to much more drastic alternatives.
+New public health campaigns will range from washing hands more often, to cultivating household and agricultural pests as food items, to relieving pandemic sleep disorders, to perfecting micro-nutrition and improving hydration (drink more clear water and less of other things!), to much more drastic alternatives.

-Weapon managers once sought to sterilize the criminally insane, violent recidivists and carriers of inheritable diseases both genetic and sexually transmissible.
+Weapon managers once sought to sterilize the insane, violent recidivists and carriers of inheritable diseases both genetic and sexually transmissible.

-I hear you gasp and share your distaste.
+I hear you gasp and share your revulsion.
 In the future, eugenic interventions will be much more precise, benign and effective.
 Specific gene clusters that control unprovoked aggression, sociopathy and other behavioral diseases will be targeted, but sexual viability and individual desires won’t suffer in the process.

 Critics of selective genetic programs point to the Nazis who tried them first.
 Their evil deeds confirm the immorality of selective genetics.
 The eradication of genetic abnormalities has gone out of style.

 Meanwhile, the mechanical recycling of trash is still trendy.
 Everyone praises the idea of recycling.
-No one points out that Nazis were among the first to experiment with economic recycling, in their concentration camps among their victims' possessions.
+No one points out that Nazis were among the first to experiment with economic recycling in their concentration camps among their victims' possessions.

 Actually (as usual) every army that “won” a battle practiced systematic recycling.
-The primary criterion of victory was to hold on to the battlefield, no matter what losses you took, and force the enemy to abandon it.
+The primary criterion of victory was to hold your ground on the battlefield, no matter what losses you took, and force the enemy to abandon it.
 The reward was more weapons and booty for the victorious army to recycle, plus the wounded to mercy-kill and rotting corpses to march away from unburied.

 Time is running out for business as usual.
 We must clear many moral hurdles—and those soon.
 At stake is not the soggy conscience we achieve by passing the buck to elites for every new problem, nor the aphrodisiac sense of moral rectitude weapon shadists experience when they torment chosen prey without opposition.
 At stake is human survival.
-Global pandemics, mass starvation and sovereign ignorance are no longer “acceptable” alternatives.
-It is our duty to make them end.
+Global pandemics, mass starvation and sovereign ignorance are no longer “acceptable” and it is our duty to make them end.

 The wealth required to jump-start and rev up PeaceWorld will be at least ten times greater than that available today.
-Rich weapon states cannot amass enough wealth to improve a privileged minority’s Learning, much less that of all their underlings across the board.
-It is only through global Learner networks that we may obtain good results in time.
+Rich weapon states cannot amass enough wealth to improve a privileged minority’s Learning, much less that of their underlings across the board.
+It is only through global Learner networks that we will obtain good results in time.

 If we get everything exactly right, nothing will re-trigger our battle reflexes.
-If we fail, this last time, to turn away from total war, it will overtake us with all the fury of its momentary frustration.
+If we fail this last time to turn away from total war, it will overtake us with all the fury of its momentary frustration.